 The grant will be awarded to the applicants who submit outstanding proposals that reflect the university’s mission to foster social change through research and the education of scholar-practitioners as well as Walden’s determination to uniquely effect positive social change worldwide.

-Research or project must be completed: December 31st of following year
+Research or project must be completed: December 31, 2021

 This request for proposals (RFP) is for one-time, short-term (1 year, maximum) projects.
 Projects must be completed within 1 calendar year from the date the grant was awarded as specified in the grant proposal.
 In order for any grant monies to be disbursed to the recipient, proof of compliance with Walden University regulations regarding the protection of human subjects in research and Institutional Review Board (IRB) approval is required.

 The availability of grant funds varies depending upon the type of candidate (faculty, student, staff, alumni, or external candidate) as well as the structure of the proposed research or applied project team.
 While only research proposals or applied social change projects that are determined to be of exceptional scholarly merit will be funded, proposals submitted by students will be considered for funding from a separate pool in an effort to recognize newly emerging scholar-practitioners.
 The grant funds cannot be used for tuition at Walden or another institution.

 The overall merit of the proposed social change research or applied project will be considered and evaluated by Walden’s Chief Academic Officer, working with a review committee.
 The final selection will be made based upon the following general criteria:

 The online grant application allows you to select relevant fields from drop-down menus, enter individualized text responses, and upload supporting documentation.